 You started to breathe heavier.
 Gabriel could drown!
 Brushing your fears aside, you jumped into the pool with a splash.
 The cold, chlorine-filled water surrounded you.
 You thrust your arm forward, reaching out for Gabriel, but he was too far ahead.

 “Gabriel!”
 You called, the water rising up and covering your neck.
 He was far ahead of you by then.
 “You can’t swim!
 What about when you were five?”

 You gasped for air, but a bit of water got into your mouth.
-You coughed and tried to doggy-paddle towards your only friend.
+You coughed and tried to doggy-paddle toward your only friend.
 He was at the end of the pool now, his head fully submerged.

 You grabbed a nearby towel and dried off your hair.
 Why did I even go after him?
 You wondered.
-You nearly risked your own life trying to save a criminal boy who you’d known for two weeks.
+You nearly risked your own life trying to save a criminal boy whom you’d known for two weeks.
 Gabriel couldn’t swim, and neither could you.

 This piece has been published in Teen Ink’s monthly print magazine.